featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 Allows you to connect your application and see your features performing in Google Analytics.

-When you log an event on the repository, it will capture the value of all of the feature flags and featutre values (in case they change), and log that event against your Google Analytics, once for each feature.
+When you log an event on the repository, it will capture the value of all of the feature flags and feature values (in case they change), and log that event against your Google Analytics, once for each feature.
 This allows you to slice and dice your events by state each of the features were in.
 We send them as a batch, so it is only one request.

+Note that if you log the analytics event _on the client context_ (`ctx.logAnalyticsEvent`) it captures that user's features.
+If you log them on the repository itself (`fhConfig.repository().logAnalyticsEvent...`) then it logs the features as they are handed back from the server.
+If you are using a Server Evaluated Key, these will be the same, but you should try and always use the Client Context to log analytics events.

 There are two different implementations, one for when you are in the browser and one for when you are in the server, like nodejs.
 You don't need to worry about this, the code detects which one it is in and